RecordsKeeper/multichain/docs/source/blockchain.rst

 Library to work with Blockchain class in RecordsKeeper Blockchain.

 You can get chain information, node information, node's permissions, pending transaction information and node balance by using Blockchain class.
-You just have to pass parameters to invoke the pre-defined functions of Blockchain class.
+You just have to pass the required parameters to invoke the pre-defined functions of Blockchain class.

 Libraries
 ---------